Mango Chutney Recipe | Aam Ki Chutney | Aamer Chutney

 Instructions

-Take a wok and add 1 cup of water.
-Next, add the mango pieces to the water, and include slightly less than ½ tablespoon of salt.
+• Take a wok and add 1 cup of water.
+Then, add the mangoes to it.
+Add less than ½ tbsp of salt.
 Allow them to par-boil.

-Once the mangoes are par-boiled, remove them from the water and place them in a separate bowl.
+• Remove the par-boiled mangoes from the water and place them in a bowl.

-Heat the wok on the stove.
-Add 1 tablespoon of panch foron (five spices), dry red chili, and 1 tablespoon of fennel seeds to the wok.
-Dry roast these ingredients until they release a delightful aroma, then remove from heat and grind them.
+• Place the wok on the stove.
+Add 1 tbsp of five spices (panch foron), dry red chili, and 1 tbsp of fennel seeds to the wok, and dry roast them.
+Take them off the heat when they start emitting a nice aroma and grind them.

-In the same wok, add 1 tablespoon of oil.
-Toss in 1 dry red chili and sauté until a pleasant aroma fills the air.
-Following this, add 1 cup of water and bring it to a boil.
+• Add 1 tbsp of oil to the wok.
+Add 1 dry red chili and sauté it until a pleasant aroma emerges.
+Then, add 1 cup of water and bring it to a boil.

-To the boiling water, introduce slightly less than ½ tablespoon of turmeric powder.
-Remember to remove the red chili, as keeping it in would make the chutney spicy rather than sweet and tangy.
+• Add slightly less than ½ tbsp of turmeric powder into the boiling water.
+Remove the red chili, as leaving it in will make the chutney hot rather than tangy and sweet.

-Your delicious mango chutney is now ready to be served.
-Enjoy!
+• Mango chutney is ready and can be served.

 Video